alex-petrenko/sample-factory/docs/09-environment-integrations/mujoco.md

 #### Videos

 Below are some video examples of agents in various MuJoCo envioronments.
-Videos for all enviornments can be found in the HuggingFace Hub pages linked above.
+Videos for all environments can be found in the HuggingFace Hub pages linked above.

 ##### HalfCheetah-v4
 <p align="center">